jbengler/tidyheatmaps/README.md

 ## Installation

-You can install `tidyheatmap` from GitHub with:
+You can install `tidyheatmaps` from GitHub with:

 ``` r
 # install.packages("devtools")